Category · 18 posts

 benchmarks.

-Margin curves, food-cost ratios, restock cadences and refund-rate norms — drawn from the daily data of 1.000+ owner-operators on nouz across Europe.
+Margin curves, food-cost ratios, restock cadences and refund-rate norms — practical benchmarks for owner-operators across Europe.

 All industry benchmarks, latest first.